momaillard/RNAseq_ShinyApp/README.md

 This tab in this exemple isn't functionnal in this exemple as it needs bam files as inputs.
 It represents an implementation of SGSeq packages in a shiny App : Detection and quantification of alternative splicing.

-Screen shots presented here present outputs of this tool.
+Screen shots presented here show outputs of this tool on an exemple.

 **img1** : detection and quantification of alternative splicing in our samples.
 <img src="/img/Screen1_SGSTab.png" width="500">

 **img2** : frequencies of variant detected in all sample + informations concerning the reference and new variants detected (size, splicing event type, predicted protein ...) + plot of the variants frequencies

 <img src="/img/Screen2_SGSTab.png" width="500">